Why Small Businesses Cannot Afford to Skip Background Checks

 By Chas Scott, EDIFY Background Screening

-Hiring has always been a big decision, but for small and mid-sized businesses (SMBs), the stakes are higher than ever.
-One wrong hire can lead to costly lawsuits, reputational damage, or even loss of clients.
-That’s why background checks aren’t just a “nice-to-have” anymore.
-They’re a must-have tool for SMBs looking to hire smart, stay compliant, and protect their future.
+Hiring has always been a big decision, but for small and mid-sized businesses (SMBs) the stakes are higher than ever.
+One bad hire can create costly lawsuits, reputational damage, or even lost clients.
+That’s why employment background checks aren’t just “nice to have.”
+They’re essential for protecting your business, your people, and your future.

 The New Hiring Landscape for SMBs